informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

 - [`verify_client_message()`](https://github.com/informalsystems/sovereign-ibc/blob/09a818d57fed253a500f731eec93c4945df243ad/clients/sov-celestia/src/client_state/validation.rs#L64):
   Contains the verification steps akin to ICS-07 for the `da_header` field contained in the [`Header`](#header) struct.
-The brief overview of the primary steps involved in the `SovTmHeader` verification are as follows:
+The brief overview of the primary steps involved in the `SovTmHeader` verification is as follows:

   ```rust
   /// Verifies the IBC header type for the Sovereign SDK rollups, which consists